-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers most of the Does not answer Makes little or no questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates • Response Response Response Response demonstrates a Understanding demonstrates an very poor understanding of the Assignment • • understanding of the 0 of the subject matter and has come to an the exercise but presented by the appropriate to a conclusion. assignment. conclusion student has justified of confusion on the and enunciated an , part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the L essay.
-Documentation/ Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, or two or more inappropriate cited authorities that are 0 authorities or has irrelevant. failed to establish through legal one excellent source. ~ the relevance of the research; for exam Sources are sources that he or , integrated well in the of integrating them. she has cited. integrated. assignment. class or the courseware is sufficient.)
-F : " 6.
-1. 1 Organization , , , Essay is poorly Student's essay is in chaos. , level of organization, 0 There is no reasonable very difficult to follow.The student attempt to organize the may not flow freely.
-Different , did not essay coherently. • should be.
-Essay may go back and forth appropriately separate thoughts , essay are broken up appropriately. ν separate thoughts and did not made in the essay. аррі орі іасеіў. • properly organize Separate paragraphs • the essay. are used for separate المن هي هادان. une essay. ideas.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. • thinking or analysis.The analysis.The student's points make no • , student's sense. well supported. arguments are JC113C. of the given case in a заррогоса. weak and clear and convincing unconvincing.
-1 manner. convincing. anconvincing. mamie.
-CONTINUING.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit)

+Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no

+in the exercise questions in the questions in the many of the reasonable effort to

+completely and in the exercise but not exercise but not questions in the answer the questions

+appropriate order. completely and/or completely and/or exercise but does posed in the assignment.

+' ' ' not in the not in the make some

+appropriate order. appropriate order. reasonable effort to

+do so.

+Response Response Response demonstrates a

+demonstrates an very poor understanding

+of the Assignment • • understanding of the • of the subject matter

+and has come to an exercise and comes presented by the

+to a conclusion. assignment.

+student has justified of confusion on the

+and enunciated an , part of the student.

+appropriate The student's

+conclusion. conclusion, if any, is

+not supported by

+the rest of the

+essay.

+Student has cited Student has not cited any

+Legal research (note: one excellent source • • • • legal authorities or has

+or two or more L cited authorities that are

+1 1 good sources but irrelevant.

+failed to establish

+one excellent source. the relevance of the

+, Sources are sources that he or

+,, integrated well in the of integrating them. she has cited.

+integrated. assignment.

+class or the

+courseware is

+sufficient.)

+Organization , 0 Essay is well Student's essay is in chaos.

+organized.The essay level of organization, There is no reasonable

+is coherent, though attempt to organize the

+, , , essay coherently.

+Different did not

+1 • should be.
+Essay may

+, , , 0 separate thoughts

+1 - appropriately. and did not

+made in the essay. • properly organize

+1 Separate paragraphs are used for separate paragraphs. the essay.

+are used for separate ideas.

+Critical Thinking and Chave good suitis-!
+Chave adagrees Chaus minimal Chouse no offert at anisi

+Critical Thinking and 0 • Shows minimal Shows no effort at critical

+Analysis thinking or analysis.
+The

+• • student's points make no

+1 are well argued and sense.

+well supported. arguments are

+of the given case in a weak and

+clear and convincing unconvincing.

+manner. convincing.